College of Liberal Arts and Sciences

 Deficit Points and Academic Recovery

-In an effort to ensure progress-to-degree, the college may prohibit continued enrollment in areas where the student consistently fails to meet minimum academic standards.
-The college may notify the student of these limitations in the form of an academic contract which will be enforced through the use of an academic progress hold.
+To support degree completion, a designate of the dean of the student’s college may require the completion of specific courses and/or prohibit continued enrollment in areas where the student consistently fails to meet minimum academic standards.
+The college may notify the student of these limitations through an academic contract.
+Additionally, the college may require additional mandatory advising and the creation of a success plan to promote continued enrollment and academic recovery.
 For assistance in choosing a major, see Major Exploration and Career Development.
-Additionally, the college may require additional mandatory advising and the creation of a success plan to promote continued enrollment and positive progress-to-degree.

 Dismissal Rules